adoptium/temurin-build/README.md

 personally or at build farm scale.

-1. The `build-farm` folder contains shell scripts for multi configuration Jenkins build jobs used for building Adopt OpenJDK binaries.
+1. The `build-farm` folder contains shell scripts for multi configuration Jenkins build jobs used for building Adoptium OpenJDK binaries.
 1. The `docker` folder contains tools for generating dockerfiles which can be used as part of building OpenJDK inside a Docker container.
 1. The `git-hg` folder has now been moved to it's own separate repository.
 See [openjdk-mirror-scripts](https://github.com/adoptium/mirror-scripts).